Index to this series | Text of Chapman’s Homer’s Iliad

 Sarpedon pleads to Hector to save his body from despoliation and let it be buried in Trojan soil.
 Remembering Sarpedon’s earlier criticism, Hector ignores the plea, in order to attack the Greeks.
 Sarpedon’s friends rescue him and place him under the Beech of Jupiter, and Pelagon draws the lance from his thigh.
 Sarpedon’s spirit goes out with the lance, but a cool breeze from Boreas keeps him from dying.

 In quick succession, Hector kills Helenus Oenopides, Teuthras, Orestes, Oenomaus, Trechus, and Oresbius.
 Saturnia (namely Juno) sees this and shares her annoyance with Pallas.
 The preparation of Juno’s chariot is described in some detail, as is the shield that Pallas takes up, fringed with snakes and displaying the Gorgon’s head.
 Juno takes up the scourge, and the goddesses fly.
-Tended by the Hours (Ὧραι), the gates of Olympus open for them—open outward, it seems, in order to reach (lines 761–2)
+Tended by the Hours (Ὧραι), the gates of Olympus open automatically for them – open outward, it seems, in order to reach (lines 761–2)

 The top of all the topfull heauens, where aged Saturns sonne